Protect your interests and create a Deed of Revocation of Power of Attorney

 1. Review the Original Power of Attorney

 Start by reviewing the original Power of Attorney document to understand its terms, the powers granted, and the identity of the appointed attorney.
-This will help ensure that your revocation is comprehensive and specific.

-2. Draft the Deed of Revocation
+2. Draft the Revocation

 Your Deed of Revocation should include the following key elements: